GIXLabs/SAndC/Lab3/README.md

 5. Repeat step two, but set the cutoff frequency 100x lower than the PWM frequency.
 Measure input and output for duty cycle 50%
    - ✏️ What is the wave shape of the output signal (screenshot)?
 6. Using this new RC circuit:
-   - ✏️ Make a graph of the DC value of the output vs. PWM duty cycle for duty cycle values of {10%, 30%, 50%, 75%,90%}
+   - ✏️ Make a graph of the mean voltage of the output vs. PWM duty cycle for duty cycle values of {10%, 30%, 50%, 75%,90%}
    - ✏️ Document your circuit design and how you chose the right resistor and capacitor.
    - ✏️ Include a schematic diagram of your circuit design with each component marked with its value.
    - ✏️ One photo of your circuit on the breadboard.